MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 A video in your listing can be the most effective way to communicate with the users about your app.
 You can add the URL of YouTube or Vimeo video.

 For the benefit of the customers and admins who wants to install and use your app, we recommend that you add a video that addresses the value your app brings for the users.
-Also, as a best practice, it's suggested that you add a demo or scenario walkthrough video that clearly describes the end-to-end usage of your app to the users.
+Also, as a best practice, it's suggested that you add a demo or scenario walkthrough video that describes the end-to-end usage of your app to the users.

-An app video value is focused on the marketing aspects.
+An app video value focuses on the marketing aspects.
 When providing a video that informs the users of the value that your app provides, ensure to cover the below pointers in the video.

 * Why should the users choose your app over other similar apps in the Teams store?
 * Who's the intended target audience and customer for your app?